plone/training/docs/mastering-plone/features.md

 # The Features of Plone

-% TODO Short appetizer on all the fancy features.

 Now we create a Plone instance and take a look at all the features you can use as an integrator.
 Developers get a glimpse on the features that can be modified easily.